ChaseC-130/ros-project/README.md

 <h1>Ros-Project</h1>

 <h2>Overview</h2>
-This project will spin up a total of 4 docker containers.<br />
+This project will spin up a total of 4 docker containers.

 1. Container one is the master roscore

 2. Container two is a simple publishing node

 3. Container three is a simple listening node

 4. Container four is a gitlab image that will listen for changes to this repository